Updated January 2023

 Few things in life are more painful and corrosive than drawn-out conflicts, where parties are locked in their positions and unable to find any common ground.

 Anyone who's suffered through a protracted workplace dispute, family conflict, or legal battle will confirm just how damaging the experience can be—on both practical and emotional levels.

 A mediator doesn't decide the outcome of a dispute.
-He/she creates a space in which parties can come together, discuss the problem, and propose their own resolutions.
-Experienced mediator and instructor, Hayley MacPhail, describes it this way:
+They create a space in which parties can come together, discuss the problem, and propose their own resolutions.
+Experienced mediator and instructor Hayley MacPhail describes it this way:

 "The client has the answer to their problem—and it is our role to bring forth those moments of awareness and revelation."

 From deadlocked conflict to productive negotiation and meaningful outcomes: this is what mediators help people achieve.